About this release

 - There is a known link between deprivation and suicide.
-The probable suicide rate (both crude and age-sex standardised) in the period 2016 - 2020 was three and a half times higher in the most deprived areas compared to the least deprived areas.
+The probable suicide rate (both crude and age-sex standardised) in the period 2017 - 2021 was over three times higher in the most deprived areas compared to the least deprived areas.

 ‘Probable suicides’ refers to deaths from intentional self-harm and events of undetermined intent.
 The latter category includes cases where it is not clear whether the death is a suicide.
 However, it is understood that the majority of deaths of this type are actually suicides, and therefore they have been included in this report.

 In 2011, National Records of Scotland changed their coding rules for certain causes of death.
 Some deaths previously coded under 'mental and behavioural disorders' are now classed as 'self-poisoning of undetermined intent' and consequently are classified as suicides.

 In 2018, the Scottish Government released Every Life Matters, the latest Suicide Prevention Action Plan, which sets out clear actions leaders at a national, regional and local level must take to transform society’s response and attitudes towards suicide.